 The Agency held workshops in May, 2017 to discuss the implementation of Public Act 99-0906.
 After the workshops the Agency issued Requests for Comments.
 Information on the workshops and the responses to the Requests for Comments are contained here:

 Initial Forward Procurement

 Pursuant to Section 1-75(c)(1)(G) of the Illinois Power Agency Act, the Agency conducted an Initial Forward Procurement for one million annual RECs from new utility-scale wind projects and for 200,000 annual RECs from new utility-scale photovoltaic projects and brownfield site photovoltaic projects on August 31, 2017.

 The Agency will be conducting additional procurements for those photovoltaic project categories at a later date (to be announced).

-In 2017 the Agency is conducting two procurements for distributed renewable generation resources on behalf of Ameren Illinois, ComEd, and MidAmerican pursuant to the Agency's 2017 Procurement Plan.
-The first procurement took place in April.
-The second procurement is scheduled for October 13, 2017.
-Bidder registration closed on September 18.
+In 2017 the Agency conducted procurements for distributed renewable generation resources on behalf of Ameren Illinois, ComEd, and MidAmerican pursuant to the Agency's 2017 Procurement Plan.

 Renewable Portfolio Standard for Alternative Retail Electric Suppliers